fibo/dflow/gh-pages/contributing.md

 * The implementation should be easy to port to other languages.
 * The graph must fit in a plain JSON.

-You may also improve [editor CLI](https://github.com/fibo/dflow/blob/master/gh-pages/editor.md).
+You may also improve the [CLI](https://github.com/fibo/dflow/blob/master/gh-pages/cli.md).

 ## Development workflow